On a possible compensation of the QCD vacuum contribution to the Dark Energy: Cosmological evolution of finite-time instantons

 For the initial conditions given by Eq.~(\ref{fixed-nu}) (independently on a particular $\dot{a}_0$ value), the solution for $\tilde{A}(\tilde{\eta})$ (\ref{ln-sol}) obeys the following properties: \begin{itemize} \item Symmetry: $\tilde{A}(-\tilde{\eta})=-\tilde{A}(\tilde{\eta})$. \item Periodicity: $\tilde{A}(\tilde{\eta}\pm T)=\tilde{A}(\tilde{\eta})$. \item Continuous intervals and singularities: $\tilde{A}(\tilde{\eta} \rightarrow \pm T/4)=\pm \infty\,.$ \end{itemize}

-Most importantly, it is continuous only at a finite microscopically-small time interval $T\sim 1/\Lambda_{QCD}$ and corresponds to spatially-homogeneous pulses of the gluon field potential with a constant energy-density.
-We notice also that once the compensation condition (\ref{comp}) has been satisfied at a particular moment in time, it holds true for any later times, and the YM fields and large negative $\Lambda_{\rm inst}$ disappear from the resulting equations and do not participate in the Universe evolution any longer.
+Most importantly, it is continuous only at a finite microscopically-small time interval $T\sim 1/\Lambda_{\rm QCD}$ and corresponds to spatially-homogeneous pulses of the gluon field potential with a constant energy-density.
+An analogous effect in a modified Maxwell-$F(R)$ gravity was observed in Ref.~\cite{Bamba} where the large-scale magnetic fields are generated due to the breaking of the conformal invariance of the electromagnetic field through its non-minimal gravitational coupling.

+We stress also that once the compensation condition (\ref{comp}) has been satisfied at a particular moment in time, it holds true for any later times, and the YM fields and large negative $\Lambda_{\rm inst}$ disappear from the resulting equations and do not participate in the Universe evolution any longer.
 We, therefore, arrive at quasistationary regime when the Universe evolution is completely determined by usual matter and uncompensated cosmological $\Lambda$-term only.

 What is the physical interpretation of the result (\ref{ln-sol})?
 Obviously, such a solution with regular singularities does not have a quasiclassical interpretation (except for a vicinity of the midpoints of the continuous intervals where the gluon field potential is small and slowly changing).
 In practice, we deal with a sequence of quantum fluctuations of the YM field in time, or, in fact, with {\it the finite-time instantons}.
 The creation and annihilation of such finite-time instantons should have essentially quantum nature like the QCD instantons.
 In order to regularize singularities in the quasiclassical solution (\ref{ln-sol}) one needs to turn into a complete quantum theory taking into account quantum corrections due to e.g. fermion-antifermion pair creation and annihilation processes in the early Universe.